m15a/fnldoc/README.md

 ```

 You can generate `.fenneldoc` filled with defaults by invoking
 `fnldoc --config`.
-If you want to generate a fresh `.fenneldoc`,
+If you want to generate a fresh `.fenneldoc`, remove
-remove old `.fenneldoc` and run `fnldoc --config` again.
+old `.fenneldoc` and run `fnldoc --config` again.
+If you want to
-If you want to override configuration entries in `.fenneldoc`, pass
+override configuration options in `.fenneldoc`, pass flags to `fnldoc`
-flags to `fnldoc` like this:
+like this:

     $ fnldoc --no-toc --no-function-signatures --config